cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

 * `-a, --all-tenants` -    Include resources from all tenants associated with the user.
 This argument cannot be used simultaneously with the `tenant-name` argument.
 *  `--search TEXT`     Search plugins by package-name.
 The returned list will include only plugins that contain the given search pattern.
+*  `--get-data`     When set to True, displays the full list of connected resources (users/tenants/user-groups), for each listed resource.
+When set to False displays the total number of connected resources. (default:False)
+*  `-o, --pagination-offset INTEGER`     The number of resources to skip; --pagination-offset=1 skips the first resource [default: 0]
+*  `-s, --pagination-size INTEGER`     The max number of results to retrieve per page [default: 1000]

 &nbsp;